Recoil (2011 film): Accolades

 In a survey of seventeen genre pundits jointly organized by five action film websites in 2020, Recoil was ranked 46th of the "Top 50 Action Gems of the 2010–2019 Decade".
 In 2012, the film received a Leo Award for Best Stunt Coordination (Feature Film) from the Motion Picture Arts & Sciences Foundation of British Columbia.

 Release

-Like Tactical Force, Recoil received a theatrical release in the United Arab Emirates, opening on 12 April 2014 and ranking fifth at the national box office.

 In the United States, the film was released on home video by Vivendi Entertainment on 6 March 2012.
 Entertainment One released it on 13 March 2012 in Canada, and on 16 April 2012 in the United Kingdom.
+Like Tactical Force, Recoil received a theatrical release in the United Arab Emirates, opening on 12 April 2014 and ranking fifth at the national box office.

 Illegal downloading

 In 2012, a Canadian judge ruled in favour of Recoil's production company, NGN Prima Production, and ordered Internet service providers (ISPs) to reveal the names and addresses of people who had allegedly downloaded the film illegally.
 This was only possible due to recent changes in Canadian law, making it the first lawsuit of its kind in the country.
 One of the named ISPs filed a motion opposing the disclosure of its customers' personal information.